 The Group will cease to apply the specific policy for assessing the economic relationship between the hedged item and the hedging instrument (i) to a hedged item or hedging instrument when the uncertainty arising from interest rate benchmark reform is no longer present with respect to the timing and the amount of the variable profit rate benchmark-based cash flows of the respective item or instrument or (ii) when the hedging relationship is discontinued.
-For its highly probable assessment of the hedged item, the Group will no longer apply the specific policy when the uncertainty arising from variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark-based future cash flows of the hedged item is no longer present, or when the hedging relationship is discontinued.
+For its highly probable assessment of the hedged item, the Group will no longer apply the specific policy when the uncertainty arising from variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing and the amount of the variable profit rate benchmark reform about the timing relationship is discontinued.